 The District should continue to pursue efforts to minimize/prevent introductions of exotic species.
 This can include signage at boat launches and public recreational facilities.
 This might include developing volunteer or staffing for launch sites to educate boaters using the sites.
-The District should schedule inspections of any contractors the District hires that are launching to work on Wind Lake.
+The WDNR currently inspects contract harvesting equipment prior to their launching to work on Wind Lake.
+That should continue to minimize the possibility of transferring exotic species between lakes.